My mother Sally Challen killed my abusive father – so why did I feel shame about being a survivor?

 “So now there’s a real importance to centre children in response to having a safe place to go, and how important mothers are to children in having that safe space.”

 One thing that needs to change and develop is having the right language to be able to talk about it, he says.
-The introduction of the phrase “coercive control”, and the acknowledgment of the enormity of harm it brings, was crucial in helping to vindicate his mother.
+The introduction of the phrase “coercive control”, and the acknowledgement of the enormity of harm it brings, was crucial in helping to vindicate his mother.

 “[As children], you’re landed the most horrific, traumatic event that could happen in your life, and you’re robbed of a phrase or verbiage to describe what’s going on,” continues Challen.
 “It leaves many young people who grow up into adults scrambling around to make sense of it, and feel as though it wasn’t abuse.
 So, my whole story has been fighting to recognise that this is abuse.”

-Challen saw first-hand that the most dangerous time for a woman in an abusive relationship can be the point that they decide to leave the relationship.
+Challen saw first hand that the most dangerous time for a woman in an abusive relationship can be the point that they decide to leave the relationship.

 Sally Challen had left the family home a year before she killed her husband, and was pushing for a divorce.
 But she still wasn’t out of the grips of Richard’s campaign of control: “He returned with a postnuptial agreement and tried to seek more control when she was struggling to survive by herself – which is more commonly known as post-separation abuse.